The Mason Vision

 Individual programs or units may also be accredited by discipline-specific agencies.

-The George Mason University Foundation was established in 1966 to receive, manage, invest, and administer private gifts for the benefit of the University, including endowment and real property.
+The George Mason University Foundation was established in 1966 to assist the university in generating private support and to manage, invest, and administer private gifts, including endowment and real property.